margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Ode to an Insect ##
-Ode to an insect looking through the window, flying hrough the air, nibbling at my sandwich
+Ode to an insect looking through the window, flying through the air, nibbling at my sandwich

 Ode to a spider web next to sticky sprinkles of green grass on the windoe